marcusbass323/YoutubeBot/README.md

 Bot that cycles proxies to increase Youtube views.

 TO - DO: After 300 views Youtube automatically removes video from public consumption and evaluates if the views are genuine.
+This process will reset the views gained via automation.
 Perhaps view time needs to increase, or the number of proxies.